A spicy Korean chicken recipe: gochujang chicken breast with green onions, a healthy and easy way of enjoying chicken Korean-style.

 Flip the chicken and cook for another minute or until cooked through.
 Remove from the pan.

-- Pour the remaining oil in the pan and cook the second batch of chicken strips.
+- Pour the remaining oil into the pan and cook the second batch of chicken strips.

 Return the first batch of chicken to the pan.